Tokar93/DictionaryAPI/README.md

 ## What is this project?
-Simple API that contains a dictionary
+Simple API that contains a dictionary with definitions